Likelihood-free inference of phylogenetic tree posterior distributions: Experiments

-We trained Phyloformer~2 (PF2) over a large dataset simulated under similar priors to \citep{nesterenko2025phyloformer}.
-This dataset contains $\approx 1.3\cdot10^{6}$ 50-taxa tree/MSA pairs simulated under a rescaled birth-death process---effectively corresponding to the prior $p(\theta)$---and the LG+G8 probabilistic model of evolution $p(x|\theta)$ (also see \Cref{sec:data}).
+We trained Phyloformer~2 (PF2) over a large dataset simulated under similar priors to \citet{nesterenko2025phyloformer}.
+This dataset contains $\approx 1.3\cdot10^{6}$ 50-taxa trees simulated under a rescaled birth-death process---effectively corresponding to the prior $p(\theta)$---and, for each tree $\theta$, an MSA $x$ simulated under the LG+G8 probabilistic model of evolution $p(x|\theta)$ (LG substitution matrix of~\citet{le_improved_2008} combined with gamma evolution rates~\cite{yang_maximum_1994}, also see \Cref{sec:data}).

 The likelihood under this model is tractable, making it a favorable setting for maximum-likelihood methods---FastTree~\citep{price2010FastTree} and IQTREE~\citep{minh2020IQ-TREE} in this experiment.
 We also include FastME~\citep{lefort2015fastme}, a much faster but less accurate method that only requires to compute likelihoods of branches between pairs of sequences.